izzymsft/Kafka-Real-Time-Analytics-Demo/Resources/Data Pipeline/README.md

 ## Setup Postman Collection to create Debezium Connection
-1. At Ubuntu command line type in kubectl -n realtime get svc to determine IPs for restproxy and connect services
+1. At Ubuntu command line type in

+    kubectl -n realtime get svc to determine IPs for restproxy and connect services

-1. Go into Postman collection and update IP addresses for {RestProxyIP} and {ConnectIP}
+1. Go into Postman collection and update IP addresses for

+    a. {RestProxyIP}

+    b. {ConnectIP}

 1. Go into Create Connection Fruit and update these fields in the body

     a. {hostname}